any-docs/css/content/guides/grid_layout/grid_template_areas/index.md

 ![An image showing a two column layout with header and footer](4_layout.png)

-With the {{cssxref("grid-area")}} property we can assign each of these areas a name.
+With the `grid-area` property we can assign each of these areas a name.
 By itself, this does not create any layout.
 Rather, it provides named areas to use in a layout.

 ```css
 .header {